jc-clark/actions-test-repo/optimized-images/README.md

 Repo for the optimized images.
-Automatically gets images from the `/images` directiory using the `image-optimizer.yml` workflow.
+Automatically gets images from the `/images` directory using the `image-optimizer.yml` workflow.